Tutorial: Create a WooCommerce Online Food Ordering System for a Restaurant

 And there you have it!
 If you follow all the steps in this tutorial then you can create a complete online food ordering system.

 Customers can view your foods in an interactive list which displays all the relevant information and makes it easy to choose what they want.
 The list is neatly divided by category, reflecting the categories of your offline menu.
-They can sort, filter and search the list of foods.
+Customers can sort, filter and search the list of foods.
 They can select variations, they can choose the quantity of each dish and they can add to the cart straight from the one-page order form.
-They can place their order and pay online.
+Finally, they can place their order and pay online.

 By using WordPress and WooCommerce to take your online food orders, your restaurant can save many thousands of pounds as an alternative to Just Eat or other systems.
 It’s easy to set up, easy to manage and will look really professional.